-As early as freshman year, chemistry majors are encouraged to become involved in research projects, closely supervised by faculty in the department.
-Stipends are available to fund students’ work on a broad range of research projects during the summer and academic year.
-If you would like to conduct research with one of our faculty members, click here for important information and deadlines.
+As early as freshman year, chemistry and biochemistry majors are encouraged to become involved in research projects, closely supervised by faculty in the department.
+Stipends are available to fund students’ work on a broad range of research projects during the summer.
+Click the Undergraduate Research link on the left for more information.

 Freshman Science Floor

 Live with other science majors on the freshman science floor in Frisch Hall.
 Resident Assistants are upper-class science majors.
 Programs are offered that explore the particular interests of science majors.